Top 10 Nursing Specialties - Voted By Nurses!

 Breakdown Of Nursing Quiz Responses

 At Nurse.org, we have been amazed to see the growing role of technology in nursing careers.
 Nurses generally need to be tech-savvy to some degree, so it was a bit surprising to see a lack of technological skills amongst our participants.
 In fact, our survey showed that only 26% considered themselves to be ‘tech-savvy’.
 Fortunately, this is something that can be learned and there are also many specialties which are more hands-on and only require minimal tech expertise.

 Our quiz also generated some other insights about our community’s emotions.
-92% of respondents reported having a moderate level of emotions.
-Being in touch with your own feelings and knowing how to respond appropriately is vital for making therapeutic decisions and maintaining a happy, healthy career in nursing.
+92% of respondents reported having a moderate level of emotion.
+Being in touch with your own feelings and knowing how to respond appropriately is vital for making therapeutic decisions and maintaining a happy, healthy nursing career.

-Not being able to handle stress and emotions, or not having enough or the right kind of emotional support can also lead to nurse burnout.
-That’s why it’s so important for a nurse to find an appropriate life and career balance—one that works for each individual.
+Not being able to handle stress and emotions – or not having enough or the right kind of emotional support – can also lead to nurse burnout.
+That’s why it’s so important for a nurse to find an appropriate life and career balance that works for each individual.